Meredith Professorships

 • Describes the nominee’s regular teaching and advising responsibilities, as well as their other roles within the department, school, or college

-NOTE: Because faculty can demonstrate teaching excellence in many ways, the letter should describe in detail how the nominee is singular in that respect.
-Concrete examples or illustrations are more effective than grand statements of praise.
+• NOTE: Because faculty can demonstrate teaching excellence in many ways, the letter should describe in detail how the nominee is singular in that respect.
+Concrete examples are more effective than general statements of praise.

 • A brief description (no more than 500 words) of: